© Copyright belongs to The Honest Marketer Ltd. All rights reserved

-One version of the truth:In my experience, the biggest risk for potential mis-selling is lack of ownership and poor management of content.
+One version of the truth:The biggest risk for mis-selling is lack of ownership and poor management of content.
 A shared content library with clear delegated responsibility and a schedule for regular revision/updating not only improves messaging consistency, but also significantly reduces the risk of out-of-date or inaccurate information, as well as time spent making sure claims are valid.

 Content library essentials:Key messaging, advertising templates, straplines, all manner of performance data (league table positioning, student satisfaction, graduate employability, research), market research to be quoted eg. perceptions/likely to recommend, case studies/testimonials/quotes/photographs/digital media (along with details of permission and timeframes for use).